ofiryakobi/debm/README.md

 Let's create a simple one-parameter model that assumes the following:
 (1) People only care about the **last** set of outcomes they experienced.
 (2) They will choose the best outcome in probability *Gamma* (that's the free parameter, ranging 0 to 1).
-I named this model *GreedyMyopia*
+We will name this model *GreedyMyopia*

-We will take it line by line:
+Let's take it line by line:
 `from debm import Model`
 Import the prototype *Model* object from the *debm* package.